Kray-G/kinx/examples/typesetting/KiTTy_en.md

 ### External Link by URL

 Write a URL directly to generate an external link for URL automatically.
-For example, write `https://github.com/Kray-G/kinx` to generate the link to https://github.com/Kray-G/kinx on URL text itself.
+For example, write `https://github.com/Kray-G/kinx` to generate the link to https://github.com/Kray-G/kinx on the URL text itself automatically.
 If you want to change the link text instead of URL, use `\\url` command.
 For example, write `\\url\[https://github.com/Kray-G/kinx\]{Kinx}` to show \\url\[https://github.com/Kray-G/kinx\]{Kinx}, and you can click the link text to jump to the external web site.
+In this case, you can click \\url\[https://github.com/Kray-G/kinx\]{Kinx}.

 ### Link by Cross-Reference